-In all real cases, even with DC coupled electronics weighting is inherently NOT extended down to zero frequency because an intrinsic high-pass filtering is present in any real operation.

-The intrinsic filtering action arises because:

-a) operation is started at some time before the acquisition

-of the measure

-- b) operation is started from zero value - EXAMPLE: measurement of amplitude of the output signal of a DC amplifier or simply the use of a scale.

-Zero-setting is mandatory: the baseline voltage is preliminary adjusted to zero, or it is measured, recorded and then subtracted from the measured signal.
+- In all real cases, even with DC coupled electronics: weighting is inherently NOT extended down to zero frequency, because an intrinsic high-pass filtering is present in any real operation. - The intrinsic filtering action arises because: - a) operation is started at some time before the acquisition of the measure and b) operation is started from zero value - EXAMPLE: measurement of amplitude of the output signal of a DC amplifier.
+Zero-setting is mandatory: the baseline voltage is preliminarly adjusted to zero, or it is measured, recorded and then subtracted from the measured signal.
 It may be done a long time before the signal measurements (e.g. when the amplifier is switched on) or repeated before each measurement; it may be done manually or automated, but it must be done anyway.
 Zero-setting produces a high-pass filtering: let us analyze why and how